WE OFTEN LOOK FOR THE SOURCE OF A PROBLEM – who or what is at fault.

-WHEN IT COMES TO FINDING FAULT, ASSIGNING BLAME, AND BEING CRITICAL – I think it’s natural to want to look for the source of a problem – who/what is at fault.
-Or perhaps it’s not natural but it’s how we’re conditioned: society has us wanting to look for what is at fault for everything from our wrinkles to our weight to an accident to anything that has things going less-than-smoothly in our life.
+Maybe it’s how we’ve been conditioned: society has us wanting to look for what is at fault for everything from our wrinkles to our weight to an accident to anything that has things going less-than-smoothly in our life.

-But focusing more on the issue or outcome, itself – rather than pointing a finger at who was at fault for causing it – allows us to just get on with resolving the issue at hand and moving forward.
+But focusing more on the issue itself, rather than pointing a finger at who was at fault for causing it, allows us to just get on with resolving the issue (in whatever way possible) in order to move forward.

-~ Punishing someone for a mistake creates negative energy, or bad feelings: now we’re not only upset about the mistake made and the outcome of it, but another person (likely already feeling guilty or mad at themselves) feels even worse for having made the error.
+~ Punishing someone for a mistake creates negative energy, or bad feelings.
+Now we’re not only upset about the mistake made and the outcome of it, but the person responsible for it – likely already feeling guilty and mad at themselves – feels even worse for having made the error.

-~ Being critical can spark fear of making a mistake again, and might prevent the person from taking a risk or trying something another time – for fear of making another mistake and the subsequent criticism it might bring.
+~ Being critical can spark fear of making a mistake again, and might prevent the person from taking a risk or trying something next time.
+They might fear of making another mistake and the subsequent criticism it might bring.

-Accepting that the mistake happened, as neutrally as possible, and looking at the situation at hand – as it is in the present moment – shifts the energy.
+ACCEPTING THAT THE MISTAKE HAS HAPPENED, as neutrally as possible, and looking at the situation at hand to focus on the solution shifts the energy.

-~ Maybe it was an error made due to ignorance – not knowing or remembering some information.
-Instead of berating (oneself or another person) – considering how can the information be shared and learned by the parties involved to help prevent it happening again in the future.
+~ Maybe it was an error made due to ignorance – someone not knowing or remembering some information.

 Wishing you a day of compassion and kindness in the face of errors you encounter today – yours or someone else’s. ❤